Can Graph Neural Networks Count Substructures?: Additional details of the numerical experiments

 \item \textbf{sGNN}: Spectral GNN with operators from family $\{\mathbf{I}, \mathbf{A}, \min(\mathbf{A}^2, 1)\}$.
 In our experiments, we adopt a 4-layer sGNN with 128 hidden dimensions.
 The models are trained using the Adam optimizer with learning rate 0.01.
-The number of hidden dimensions is searched in $\{8, 128\}$. \end{itemize}{}
+The number of hidden dimensions is searched in $\{8, 128\}$.

+\item \textbf{GraphSAGE}: GraphSAGE~\cite{hamilton2017inductive} using LSTM~\cite{hochreiter1997long} for aggregation over the full $1$-hop neighborhood.
+In our experiments, we adopt a 5-layer GraphSAGE with 16 hidden dimensions.
+The models are trained using the Adam optimizer with learning rate 0.1. \end{itemize}{}

-For GCN, GIN and sGNN, we train four variants for each architecture, depending on whether Jumping Knowledge (JK) ~\citep{xu2018representation} and Instance Normalization (IN) / Spatial Batch Normalization \citep{ulyanov2016instance, ioffe2015batch} are included or not.
-The use of IN in GNNs is seen in \citet{chen2019cdsbm}, in which normalization is applied to each dimension of the hidden states of all nodes in each graph.
-For $2$-IGNs, as IN is not immediately well-defined, we only train two variants, one with JK and one without.
+For the experiments on substructure counting in random graphs, for GCN, GIN and sGNN, we always train four variants for each architecture, depending on whether Jump Knowledge~\cite{xu2018representation} or Batch Normalization~\cite{ioffe2015batch} is included or not.
 All models are trained for 100 epochs.
 Learning rates are searched in $\{1,0.1,0.05,0.01\}$.
-We pick the best model with the lowest MSE loss on validation set to generate the results.
+We pick the best model with the lowest MSE loss on validation set to generate results.